SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Aaaaaand the money.

+### Freeloaders

+By freeloaders I mean people who don't participate in the debsoc much, but want to join reimbursements.
 For quite a few years, the debsoc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.
-By freeloaders I mean people who don't participate in the debsoc much, but want to join reimbursements.

 When the debsoc tries to send a lot of people to a tournament and asks for reimbursements, the management sometimes makes it an issue and asks the debsoc to cut names.
 Sometimes while applying for reimbursements, we try to limit people in the application because we fear that if we initially have too many people, instead of telling us to cut people, they might reject reimbursement for the tournament entirely (ghost the mail).
 Sometimes they reject tournaments if you've gone to other tournaments recently.